 It is interesting to know that relatives of the original Quaker, George Fox of England, settled in Hunterdon County.
 However, they were not direct descendants.
-The Hunterdon Fox family came from George Fox’s brother John Fox and his wife Ann Chambers.
+The Hunterdon English Fox family came from George Fox’s brother John Fox and his wife Ann Chambers.

 FOX.
 There were two separate Fox families in early Hunterdon, one of them from Germany (originally Fuchs), and the other from England.
 The English branch was directly related to the great Quaker leader, George Fox.
 The German branch settled south of Sand Brook village.